 A presentation was made to this institute about the HH-2 system of waste Management and fertilizer production

-The system was fully approved by the Institute.
+The overall system was fully approved by the Institute.

 Opportunity to teach other sustainable technologies

 At the Well End Micro-farm we are also offering a venue for teachers to teach their specialist subjects.

 Courses from Anthropology to Vegetarianism from Biodiesel to Yoga, all are welcome.
 Anything that optimises the health and longevity of all species and the planet is welcome.
 That’s Permaculture!

 The Following is a list of essential elements in Agriculture and Horticulture.
 While this list points out the deifficiencies in plants the elements which head each section can all be replaced with HH-4 via the HH-2 Horticultural System.